ColanWorstellProgramming/holbertonschool-simple_shell/README.md

 ## General Content

-* halshfahat is the Shell?
+* alshfahat is the Shell?
 * How Do I compile it?
 * Essential Functionalities of the Simple Shell
 * List of useful commands